 Today’s Energy Wise Load Management

-Energy Wise Electric Water Heating: no control
+Energy Wise Electric Water Heating: No Plan to Control

 - MVEC determines Energy Wise management times according to system-wide usage and wholesale power market energy prices.